270: No Such Thing As BIG SHERLOCK HOLMES

 There is a theory that she's got syphilis.
 So this is really interesting because we know about the woman who

-She was called Lisa Del Jacondo and um we know a little bit about her spending records her the actual woman so for example we know that she bought in August 1514 seven lira of medicinal snail water from the nuns at saint ocela and so snail water was a treatment for sexually transmitted diseases however we also she did buy it ten years after uh the painting was actually painted so we've had to be in a specially um yeah but we've all had the thing where we feel a bit sick we put off going to the doctor so i guess she put it off for 10 15 years then she finally went and got her snail water
+was the subject, who was the model for it uh she was called lisa del jacondo and um we know a little bit about her spending records her the actual woman so for example we know that she bought in august 1514 seven lira of medicinal snail water from the nuns at saint oscella and so snail water was a treatment for sexually transmitted diseases However, also she did buy it 10 years after the painting was actually painted.

-i didn't realize that she's painted on a wooden board not on canvas i had no idea she did not know that you know yeah it's not a canvas that is a plank of wood that she was painted on yeah wow cool yeah I am just on the weird stuff that's attributed to her, there was a headline in Discover magazine, which was really the epitome of, there's a word for headlines that ask questions and the answer is always no.
+I am just on the weird stuff that's attributed to her, there was a headline in Discover magazine, which was really the epitome of, there's a word for headlines that ask questions and the answer is always no.

-The Betteridge Law, or something?
+The Betteridge law or something?

 The answer is neither.

-But yeah, there is a theory that it might have been Belle's palsy where the facial nerve has undergone a bit of degeneration, so it looks a bit limp.
+But yeah, there is a theory that it might have been Belle's palsy where the facial nerve has undergone a bit of degeneration so it looks a bit limp.

 I think we might have said before that the Mona Lisa wasn't all that popular until it got stolen.
 Right.